angel-dart/task/README.md

 The `AngelTaskScheduler` has a `receivePort` that it uses to communicate with clients.

-To access the scheduler as a client, instantiate a `TaskClient`.
+To access the scheduler as a client, instantiate a `AngelTaskClient`.
 The constructor accepts a single `SendPort`, which in this case comes from the scheduler.

 **IMPORTANT:** If you *want* to send the return value of task functions to clients, then set